 Why can I no longer see my score and weights per section as I complete the module?

 Based on user feedback, we learned that live scoring motivates users to give answers based on scores rather than reality.
 We pressure tested the new approach, only showing scores and results once a module is completed.
 We received good feedback from this approach.
-Since showing results at the end enables more realistic responses and is cleaner to implement, this was included as a new feature for Higg FEM 3.0.
+Since showing results at the end enables more realistic responses and is cleaner to implement, this was included as a new feature for Higg FEM in the 2017 cadence.

 What is the purpose of the suggested upload?